anvaka/common-words/README.md

 # Tidbits

-* I store most common words from many different programming languages, GitHub's languages recognition treats this repository as mostly C++.
+* I store most common words from many different programming languages as part of this repository.
+GitHub's languages recognition treats this repository as mostly C++.
 It makes sense because many of those langauges were inspired by C/C++:
 ![github thinks it C++](https://raw.githubusercontent.com/anvaka/common-words/master/docs/languages.png)

 * License text is the most common in every programming language.
-Out of all languages Java code was the winner here.
-127 words out of 966 came from the license text:
+Out of all languages Java code was the winner. `127` words out of `966` came from the license text:
 ![lots of license in Java](https://raw.githubusercontent.com/anvaka/common-words/master/docs/java-license.png)

-In fact it was so overwhelming in every programming language, so I decided to filter out license text.
+In fact it was so overwhelming that I decided to filter out license text.

-* Lua is the only programming language that has a swear word in top 1,000.
+* `Lua` is the only programming language that has a swear word in top 1,000.
 [Can you find it?](https://anvaka.github.io/common-words/#?lang=lua)
 * In `Java` [`override` is more popular than `else` statement](https://anvaka.github.io/common-words/#?lang=java).
 I find this interesting because both statements allow developers to control application flow.
 I just didn't expect inheritance ot be more popular than branching.
 * In `Go` [`err` is as popular as `return`](https://anvaka.github.io/common-words/#?lang=go).
 Here is [why](https://twitter.com/anvaka/status/813505093458767873).